 To bring a pet into a pet-friendly hurricane shelter, you’ll need to have a Pet-Friendly Shelter Registration Form filled out when you arrive at the facility.
-This is a GREAT form to print out and complete PRIOR to a storm so you can grab it fast when evacuation time arises.
+This is a GREAT form to print out and complete prior to a storm so you can grab it fast if an evacuation situation occurs.

 You’ll also need to have proper identification for your pet when you arrived at a pet-friendly hurricane shelter, including a collar tag and proof of a current rabies vaccination.
 Be sure to print out a copy of this identification form as well & attach it to your pet’s crate before arriving at a shelter.

 Other items you’ll want to bring for your pet to a pet-friendly hurricane shelter include:

 Immunization records (make sure your pet’s vaccines are current!)